Paternity and Child Custody

 If both parents want custody of the child, the court looks at the following factors to decide on the best interests of the child.
 These are:

 - A child’s physical, emotional, cultural, spiritual, and other needs.
 How does the parents’ plans for the child affect these needs and the child’s development?

 - Does the child have any special medical, mental health, or educational issues that need special parenting arrangements or access to services?

 - What does the child want?
-If the court decides the child is able, old enough and mature enough to make a choice.
+The child’s wishes may influence the court if the court decides the child is able, old enough and mature enough to make a choice.

 - Has domestic abuse happened in either parent’s household or relationship?
-What are the details of what happened and will it affect parenting or the child’s safety or needs?
+What are the details of what happened, and does it affect parenting or the child’s safety or needs?

 - Does a parent have physical, mental, or chemical health issues that affect the child’s safety or developmental needs?

 - How has each parent provided care in the past?